lydiaYchen/25simulation/README.md

 In this course, there are three modules.
 - Part I: Basic probability and statistics of discrete variables
-- Part II: Discrete Simulation
-- Part III: Queueing Systems
+- Part II: Queueing Simulation Systems

 ##  3. <a name='Textbooks'></a>Textbooks